-Note: For example, the materiality threshold using consolidated income before income taxes and minority interests may be set at approximately 5% of the consolidated income before tax.
+(Note 2) For example, the materiality threshold using consolidated income before income taxes and minority interests may be set at approximately 5% of the consolidated income before income taxes and minority interests.
 However, ultimately, the materiality amount should be considered in the context of its relationship to the quantitative materiality amount of the Financial Statement Audit.